rob-luke/AuditoryStimuli.jl/docs/src/realtime-introduction.md

 ## Run the real-time audio pipeline

-Audio is typically processed in small chunks of samples called frames.
-Here we request a frame from the noise source with length 1/100th of a second, or 480 samples.
+To run the pipeline we read a frame of audio.
 This is then passed through the signal amplifier, then sent to the sink.